 Whenever you have extra spare time, you can do it.
 However, make sure that you don’t take too long breaks between your lessons.
 You need to have continuity to absorb the desired knowledge.

 At the same time, you can find online courses that offer more flexibility and are focused on different software, aspects of rendering, different approaches, and so on.
 Go through some of the best online course platforms and see what courses are currently available.
-We guarantee you’ll find something you like.
+Here's a great resource we've found.

 Yes, practice is very important.
 3D rendering is about art, but it’s equally about hard work.
 You need to learn everything about the software you are using, its strength, weaknesses, and how to get from point A to B in the most efficient way possible.